ahmedihab/Memorey-Game-/README.md

 The game continues until all pairs are found.

-When the player finds all matches, the game displays a message that they won and the game ends.
+Once all matches are found, the game displays a “You Win!” message.

-If your version includes move counting or time limits, I can add that too — just let me know!
+Optional: If your version includes move counting or time limits, these can also be added.

 🎯 Purpose of the Project